Afrrcyn/compYear2/visualComputing/Edge Detection.md

 ![[Pasted image 20230321220755.png|400]]

 Prewitt actually has less noise.
-And so why does the prewitt reduce noise?
-Well prewitt kernel separates into an averaging filter that smooths across the rows and edge detector along the horizontal lines.
+And so why does the Prewitt reduce noise?
+Well Prewitt kernel separates into an averaging filter that smooths across the rows and edge detector along the horizontal lines.

 There's another filter for edge detection called Sobel: